thearrow/jakeklingler.com/content/work/epic-intern.md

 end: "August 2013"
 ---

-Worked on a team with two other interns to design and develop a Windows Phone 8 healthcare application.
+Worked on a team with other interns to design and develop a healthcare application for Windows Phone.